ma-compbio/Higashi/README.md

 If you see the following interface, you have successfully launched the visualization tool.
 ![figs/screen.png](https://github.com/ma-compbio/Higashi/blob/main/figs/screen1.png)

-A detailed tutorial on the functions of this visualization tool, can be found at [Here](https://github.com/ma-compbio/Higashi/tree/main/Code/Higashi_vis) (still in progress)
+A detailed tutorial on the functions of this visualization tool can be found at [Here](https://github.com/ma-compbio/Higashi/tree/main/Code/Higashi_vis) (still in progress)

 ---------

-Our lab has also developed a powerful multi-modal visualization tool called [Nucleom Browser](http://vis.nucleome.org/entry/home), which will support the visualization of scHi-C data and Higashi analysis results in the future.
+Our lab has also developed a powerful multi-modal visualization tool named [Nucleom Browser](http://vis.nucleome.org/entry/home), which will support the visualization of scHi-C data and Higashi analysis results in the future.

 Please check out:
 - [Home page](http://vis.nucleome.org/entry/home)